zootle/energy-intake-predictor/README.md

-- **Food Service Application**: Chefs and food service professionals can use calorie content predictions to design meals that meet specific nutritional criteria, which is especially useful in settings like hospitals, schools, and health-focused restaurants.
+- **Food Service Application**: Chefs and food service professionals can use calorie content predictions to design meals that meet specific nutritional criteria, which is especially useful in settings like hospitals, schools, and health-focused restaurants and supermarkets.

 - **Food Technology**: Integrating calorie prediction algorithms into apps and devices can enhance the functionality of kitchen gadgets and fitness trackers, making them more useful